digital-culture-seminar/hunterstabler_poetry_repo/README.md

 endgame buzzer ringing tines
 ```
 ```
-echoes in a beezle's compound eye
+echoes in a beelze's compound eye
 ```
 ```
 O let me taste that sweet sound once more,